migit/migit/README.md

 I build things that **think**, **move**, and **connect**.

-From autonomous robots navigating real rooms to pocket-sized IoT gadgets and terminal cyberdecks — my work lives at the intersection of **hardware and intelligence**.
+From autonomous robots navigating real rooms to pocket-sized IoT gadgets and terminal cyberdecks: my work lives at the intersection of **hardware and intelligence**.
 I'm drawn to problems where software meets the physical world, where a bug doesn't just crash a program but tips over a robot.

 - Building **autonomous mobile robots** with AI perception & control
-- Exploring **control theory** — PID, AI-assisted tuning, real-time systems
+- Exploring **control theory** PID, AI-assisted tuning, real-time systems
 - Crafting **IoT solutions** that talk to the real world
 - Hacking **minimal terminal environments** onto single-board computers
 - Computer Scientist with a passion for robotics research